-This post serves to outline what you can build in the “S/4HANA Extensions with Cloud Application Programming Model (CAP)” mission created for SAP TechEd 2019.
+This post serves to outline what you can build in the “Use CAP and SAP Cloud SDK to Extend S/4HANA” mission created for SAP TechEd 2019.

 There are four missions that have been put together specifically for SAP TechEd 2019, covering Cloud Platform Portal, Cloud Platform ABAP Environment, HANA Advanced Analytics, and (my favourite) S/4HANA Extensions with CAP.